kephale/napari-stable-diffusion/README.md

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.

+![demo image of napari-stable-diffusion of the prompt "a game of capture the flag between unicorns and hippopotomusses"](./napari_stable_diffusion_unicorn_hippo.png)

 <!--
 Don't miss the full getting started guide to set up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started